i5ting/online-markdown/README.md

 # Wom

-> wom: an offline Markdown Editor for Wechat MP
+> wom: an offline markdown dditor for Wechat MP

 ## Install